Raw Toonage

 Raw Toonage is an American animated cartoon program that premiered on CBS on September 19, and ended on December 5, 1992, after 12 episodes or 39 shorts and segments had been broadcast.
-The program was preceded by a He's Bonkers theatrical short titled Petal to the Metal that aired in August 7, 1992.
+The program was preceded by a He's Bonkers theatrical short titled Petal to the Metal that aired on August 7, 1992.

 Bonkers was spun off from the He's Bonkers short series and Marsupilami was spun off from Marsupilami short series of the program in 1993.
 The Shnookums & Meat Funny Cartoon Show then was spun off from Marsupilami in 1995.